curl/everything-curl/usingcurl-netrc.md

 Note that if this token is present in the .netrc file you really **should** make sure the file is not readable by anyone besides the user.

-An example .netrc for the host example.com with a user named daniel, using the password 'qwerty' would look like:
+An example .netrc for the host example.com with a user named 'daniel', using the password 'qwerty' would look like:

     machine example.com